-6. Phase 5 - Strengthening phase
+6. Phase 5 - Final phase

 After completing the fourth phase, it is possible to observe if the building requires some strengthening measures or not.
 In case that strengthening measures are necessary the strengthening phase of this protocol is to be performed.
+In case no strengthening is required only some steps of this phase are executed.
+The decision for strengthening is done in step 10: Step 10: Intermediate meeting LE.

 _images/WorkflowPhase5.png

-Figure 6.1 Phase 5 - Strengthening.
+Figure 6.1 Phase 5 - Strengthening and closure.

 When planning and conceptualising measures to the building, the engineer must not forget that the structural system consists not only of the model created in DIANA but must include the assessment of all building components, both structural (PSSE) and non-structural (NSCE).
 Refer to the how-to guide on ‘Strategies for strengthening’.